berlin-open-wireless-lab/ovsd/Readme.md

 ovs-fake has some other options set:
 - **parent**: Name of another non-fake Open vSwitch bridge.
 Setting this makes the bridge a fake-bridge or pseudo-bridge created on top of the parent bridge.
 Note, that the parent bridge is called 'ovs-lan' despite the interface being called 'lan'.
 This is due to the bridge device prefix given in `/lib/netifd/ubusdev-config/ovsd.json`.
 - **vlan**: 802.1q VLAN tag for the fake-bridge.
 To create a fake bridge both the parent and VLAN options must be given.

+## Contact

+Please post to the Google group [ovsd-dev](https://groups.google.com/forum/#!forum/ovsd-dev) if you have problems with or suggestions for ovsd.

+## Acknowledgements

+This work was done as part of the 2016 Google Summer of Code.
+I would like to thank my advisor and mentor Julius Schulz-Zander for introducing me to GSoC and his counsel throughout the process.
+This project started as a student project at Technische Universität Berlin under his guidance and was finished during GSoC.
+A big thank you also to Felix Fietkau, author and maintainer of netifd, from whom I have learned a lot and who has given me feedback on my work.
+Thanks to Freifunk, who hosted the project and, of course, to Google for organizing GSoC.